Tunku Abdul Rahman National Park: Gaya Island

 Gaya Island derived its name from the Bajau word "Goyoh" which means big and occupies an area of 15 km^{2} (3,700 acres) with an elevation of up to 300 metres.
 Several ridges rise more than 600 feet (180 m), peaking at 1,000 feet (300 m), along the backbone of Gaya Island.

-Gaya island is the largest island in the park, closest to downtown Kota Kinabalu (KK) and is covered with dense virgin, tropical forest.
+Gaya Island is the largest island in the park, closest to downtown Kota Kinabalu (KK) and is covered with dense virgin, tropical forest.
 It has been a forest reserve since 1923.
 The island has 20 km of hiking trails and two 5 star resorts named Gayana Eco Resort, home to the Marine Ecology Research Centre, and Bunga Raya Island Resort on the north-east part of the island.

 Another resort is being constructed on what used to be Hornbill Bay near Gayana Eco Resort.

-Gaya island is also host to a very large (and growing) stilt village located just opposite the KK waterfront.
+Gaya Island is also host to a very large (and growing) stilt village located just opposite the KK waterfront.
 This village is occupied by illegal immigrants from the Philippines and is considered a dangerous, high crime or "no-go" area by the police and KK locals.

 Sabah Parks, the body charged with protecting the Tunku Abdul Rahman Park, is headquartered on the south-eastern part of Gaya Island in a bay shared with the Downbelow Marine & Wildlife Adventures dive station.
-A development on the edge of Gaya island nearest to Sapi island is also used by Sabah Parks and offers a small, quiet beach for public recreational use.
+A development on the edge of Gaya Island nearest to Sapi island is also used by Sabah Parks and offers a small, quiet beach for public recreational use.

-Gaya island is also known for a legendary beach at Police Bay.
+Gaya Island is also known for a legendary beach at Police Bay.
 The 400 metres (0.25-mile) stretch of white sand, gently slopes out to the sea and makes Police Beach ideal for swimming in the crystal clear water.
 Police Beach fronts the upmarket Bunga Raya Island Resort.

-The coral reefs along the entire coast of Gaya island are in excellent condition, making it a surprisingly good diving destination, considering its proximity to Kota Kinabalu city.
+The presence of coral reefs along Gaya Island’s coast makes it a diving destination near Kota Kinabalu city.